• Skip to main content

 You do not pay CGT when property is gifted to your husband, wife or civil partner.

-Capital Gains Tax is usually payable on buy to let property and on second homes.
+Capital Gains Tax is usually payable on buy-to-let property and on second homes.

 How much Capital Gains Tax is Charged on a Buy-to-Let Property?